 The map shows storages, river gauges and groundwater bores across the Basin.
 Data for each includes:

-- groundwater bore depth to water (current and beginning of season).
+- groundwater bore depth to water (current and beginning of season) and quality.

 If you need assistance to access any content on this website, contact firstname.lastname@example.org or call 03 9669 4000.